paragi/php-io/README.md

 # Changes

-* 0.7.2	Published on GitHub
+* 0.7.2	Published on GitHub.

-	Name and function prefix changed to the shorter “io”

-	Exceptions thrown on all failures
+	Name and function prefix changed to the shorter “io” Exceptions thrown on all failures.
 	Parameter interpretation strategy loosed towards best guess and reasonable defaults, rather than failing.